datacarpentry/semester-biology/materials/tidyr.md

 ### Remember the basic rules of tidy data structure

-1. Order doesn’t matter
-2. No duplicate rows
-3. Every cell contains one value
-4. One column per type of information
+1. One column per type of information
-5. No redundant information
+2. One row per observation
+3. One value in each cell

 * Unfortunately lots of existing data doesn't follow these rules
 * Need to convert them to to this tidy structure for analysis